What is Mumps?

 Rarely, adults who have mumps might experience some hearing loss and decreased fertility.
 They sometimes have other symptoms that can include swelling of certain body parts, such as:

+The combined measles-mumps-rubella vaccine (MMR) protects you from getting mumps.
 Young children should get two doses of the vaccine before they reach school age.
-The second shot wasn’t recommended until around 1990, though, so some young adults might not have received it.
+The second shot wasn’t recommended until around 1990, though, so some adults might not have received it.

 In an outbreak, just one dose might not be enough to keep you safe, so if you only received a single dose, talk to your doctor about getting another.
 Here are some other situations in which you might need the vaccine: